School of Journalism and Mass Communication

 296 Individual Study (3).
 Permission of the instructor.
 An individual readings and problems course to be directed by a faculty member in whose field of interest the subject matter lies.

 333 Video Communication for Public Relations and Marketing (3).
 Prerequisite, JOMC 137.
-Introduction to the use of video as a means of communication with a variety of an organization’s publics, both internal and external.
+Introduction to the use of video as a means of communicating with a variety of an organization's publics, both internal and external.
 Significant emphasis on building professional skills including teamwork, project management, client management, and creative problem solving.

 342 The Black Press and United States History (3).
 A chronological survey of the African American press in the United States since 1827.
 Emphasis is on key people and issues during critical areas in the African American experience.